openrndr/orx/orx-jvm/orx-axidraw/README.md

 Click `resume plotting` after pressing the hardware pause button (or including a pause command on a layer) to continue.

-If `preview` is enabled when plotting a plotting-time estimate will be shown.
+To get a plotting time estimate, enable `preview` and click `plot`.
+Nothing will be plotted, but the estimate will be shown in the IDE console.

 The `Load` and `Save` buttons at the top can be used to load and save the plotting settings.
+In a future version we may embed the plotting settings into the SVG file.

+### Multi color plots

+orx-axidraw makes it easy to create multi-pen plots.
+To do that, use two or more stroke colors in your design.
+The order of the lines does not matter.
+Then, before plotting, call `axi.groupStrokeColors()`.
+This will group curves into layers based their stroke colors and insert a pause between layers, allowing you to change the pen.

+When the plotter pauses during plotting, change the pen and click `resume plotting` to continue.